Emirken/BasicStepApp/README.md

-# I used React libarary and UseState in React
+# I used React libarary and UseState